This post talks about how to generate folder structure in Markdown.

 Markdown is plain text content that is easy to read and converted to

-The directory structure is tree navigation of Nested folders and file types.
+The directory structure is a tree navigation of Nested folders and file types.

 There is no support for directory structure creation for Markdown standard syntax.